berryma4/metadata-forms-gui-archive/documentation/actions_roadmap.md

 * ProvDemo: Implement License/Sanctions Tab.
 * ProvDemo: Implement rest of fields for provider tab and modify to be closer to their shown sample.
 Page 14 - 18 with some dropdown defined on 19 to 23.
 * ProvDemo: Implement Special programs Tab.
 Page 31 - 37
+* ProvDemo: Special Programs Should not include all fields for all special programs.
+There is a data value for special programs that should remove some fields.
+The Meicare preclusion list includes claimRejectionDate, reinclusionDate and Business Name while the Medicare Opt out includes a transaction date.
+* ProvDemo: Implement Special Programs History
 * ProvDemo: Implement Business office Tab Pages 38 - 53 This is a complex flow with sub search of business office but selecting office just populates fields into next form.
 * ProvDemo: Implement Participation Tab: Page 54 - 61
 * ProvDemo: Implement Participation Tab /  Define new Participation group - Page 61 - 67